kovidgoyal/calibre/manual/edit.rst

 any) on the left.
 Simply double click on any entry to change its text.
 You can also re-arrange entries by drag and drop or by using the buttons to the right.

-Fro books that do not have a pre-existing Table of Contents, the tool gives you various options to auto-generate a Table of Contents from the text.
+For books that do not have a pre-existing Table of Contents, the tool gives you various options to auto-generate a Table of Contents from the text.
 You can generate from the headings in the document, from links, from individual files and so on.